wrdrd/docs/_sources/consulting/knowledge-engineering.txt

   could allow for more efficient caching
-* See: :ref:`LDP` for more of a resource-based RESTful API that can be implemented on top of the graph pattery queries supported by SPARQL.
+* See: :ref:`LDP` for more of a resource-based RESTful API that can be implemented on top of the graph pattern queries supported by SPARQL.

 .. index:: Linked Data Platform